-4.1.2 Using the library as a developer
+Using the library as a developer

 Currently, the most direct way to use the library is to write a script or plugin that can be loaded by it.
 All the plugins can be found in the 'plugins' folder.
-There's no in-depth documentation on how to write one yet, but it should be easy enough to copy one and just follow the pattern. plugins/skeleton/skeleton.cpp is provided for this purpose.
+There's no in-depth documentation on how to write one yet, but it should be easy enough to copy one and just follow the pattern. plugins/skeleton.cpp is provided for this purpose.

 Other than through plugins, it is possible to use DFHack via remote access interface, or by writing scripts in Lua or Ruby.
 There are plenty of examples in the scripts folder.
+The DFHack Lua API is quite well documented.